eCommerce Speed Optimisation Guide

 - LiteSpeed Cache

-Correctly implemented, browser caching can reduce perceived load times by several seconds.
+Done right, browser caching can cut perceived load times by several seconds.

 Cleaning Up Code Through Minification: eCommerce Speed Optimisation

-Web pages rely on a combination of CSS, JavaScricurve and deliver the seamless shopping experiences that modern consumers expect.pt, and HTML to render content.
-During development, these files often contain extra white space, comments, and formatting for readability – all of which add unnecessary weight.
+Web pages rely on CSS, JavaScript, and HTML to render content.
+During development, these files often hold extra white space, comments, and formatting for readability.
+All of this adds unnecessary weight.

 What Is Minification?

-Minification strips out non-essential elements from code files without affecting functionality, thereby reducing file sizes and improving load times.
+Minification strips non-essential elements from code files.
+It doesn't affect functionality.
+It reduces file sizes and improves load times.

 Recommended Tools: